qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## SNV (Single nucleotide variant)
 A SNV can be rare in one population but common in a different population.
 Sometimes SNVs are known as single nucleotide polymorphisms (SNPs), although SNV and SNPs are not interchangeable.
 To qualify as a SNP, the variant must be present in at least 1% of the population.

+## Soft clipping and hard clipping
+About soft clipping and hard clipping, it means that when query matching, some sequences are not matched completely, but soft clipping will keep the unmatched part afterwards, and hard clipping can remove the matched part completely.
+For example, when there is only part of the fragment is compared to the reference sequence when comparing.
+The difference is that a Soft Clip will eventually retain the corresponding sequence in the sequence that follows, while a Hard Clip will delete the fragment directly in the sequence that follows.
+BWA-MEM uses soft clipping CIGAR operation for supplementary alignments.
+By default, BWA-MEM uses soft clipping for the primary alignment and hard clipping for supplementary alignments.

+Hard Clip exists with the intention of reducing the redundancy of BAM file sequences, for example, there is a read which can be compared to two places A, B. In place A, it is 60M90S, and in place B it is 60H90M, at this time a read actually already has the complete sequence information in position A, and the information in position B is actually redundant.
+So a marker form like Hard Clip can be introduced at location B, and it will be able to mark the sequence at location B as secondary.

 ## Splicing junctions
 Key to defining the complexity of alternative splicing within a gene is the identification of splice junctions (SJs), which occur at exon-exon boundaries and are typically characterized in pairs representing both the donor site (5’ intron boundary to 3’ upstream exon boundary) and acceptor site (3’ intron boundary to 5’ downstream exon boundary).